-- Joker Immunity: Good guy version, depending on the fan fic.
-Leijons are unable to be permenantly killed off until the Simpsons ends; their deaths in SJAHJ's Shipping Intermission will be retconned, and even in the scene in chapter 12 of Housestuck Hurrcain Crconikals that's supposed to ripoff the canon events of the troll deaths, Nepeta survives by hitting Gamzee in the head with her ass, killing him off instead.
+- Good guy version, depending on the fan fic.
+Leijons are unable to be permenantly killed off until the Simpsons ends.
+Even in the scene in chapter 12 of Housestuck Hurrcain Crconikals that's supposed to ripoff the canon events of the troll deaths, Nepeta survives by hitting Gamzee in the head with her ass, killing him off instead.
 They can still become half-ghosts, or die for God-tier resurrection, or have a mortal injury just to get sprited right after (the latter probably won't happen), so it isn't the same thing as Gamzee's canon immunity.
 And this is very prone to loopholes, as I have realized that having one-four (depending on how many are used; likely either two or four) characters who cannot be killed off in SBIG of all things is a bad idea.

 - Idiosyncratic Episode Naming:

 - Gumball Vs Satan continues the original show's trend of "The" in front of its chapter titles.
 The Newcommer, The Keys, The Tower, The Base, The Zombies, and The Showtime.

 - Every chapter of 496 Reasons was named after the pairing that takes the spotlight of said chapter.
 Except the prologue and the joke ending.
 The planned epilogue was going to be another exception.